Sunday, June 29, 2014

 On 26 May 2014, we left KL for a 6-day pilgrimage tour of Israel.
 Our plane landed at Queen Alia International Airport, Amman in Jordan in the early morning of 27 May 2014.

-After breakfast, we headed straight to the 19th Century Greek Orthodox St. George in Madaba in Jordan.
+After breakfast, we headed straight to the 19th Century Greek Orthodox Church of St. George in Madaba in Jordan.
 From Madaba, we moved to our next destination, Mount Nebo.

 On 27 May 2014, my wife and I together with the other Malaysian tour group members set foot on Mount Nebo, a mountain situated at the east of southern end of Jordan River and a mere 13Km from the northern tip of the Dead Sea.
 During Moses' time, this place was in the territory of Moab but is now within the territory of modern day Jordan.